aginity/Documentation-for-Using-Aginity-Catalog-Packages/README.md

 ![File Import Image!](/images/HowtoDownload.png "Download Package")

-2. Open Aginity Pro or Team and use the File Import method as shown below
+2. Unzip the file, open Aginity Pro or Team and use the File Import method as shown below to pick one of the catalogs to import.

 ![File Import Image!](/images/importPkg.png "Import Aginity Catalog Package")